 This is a hybrid course taught partly online during Winter term, and partly during a 9-day bus tour of the Baja Peninsula during spring break immediately following the regular term.
-This course meets the same learning objectives as our traditional BI 101 class but with a focus on the evolution. diversity and ecology of the Baja Peninsula.
+This course meets the same learning objectives as our traditional BI 101 class but with a focus on the evolution, diversity and ecology of the Baja Peninsula.
 Resources for learning the principles of evolution, natural selection and speciation; the origin of life; diversity and classification of organisms including viruses, bacteria, protists, fungi, plants and animals; principles of ecology, including populations, communities, ecosystems, and the biosphere; and animal behavior will be delivered online.
-The tour will provide handson lab and field experiences, and will likely include a visit to the San Diego Bay National Wildlife Refuge; documenting diversity at the fish market in Ensenada; exploring the ancient rock art and high desert ecology at Cataviña; whale watching and estuary studies in Laguna Ojo de Liebre; experiencing the historic mission, plant diversity and fresh water ecology at San Ignacio; kayaking and snorkeling in the Pargue Nacional Bahia de Loreto; and discovering the unique relationships among the plants and animals in the Sierra La Giganta.
+The tour will provide hands-on lab and field experiences, and will likely include a visit to the San Diego Bay National Wildlife Refuge; documenting diversity at the fish market in Ensenada; exploring the ancient rock art and high desert ecology at Cataviña; whale watching and estuary studies in Laguna Ojo de Liebre; experiencing the historic mission, plant diversity and fresh water ecology at San Ignacio;

+kayaking and snorkeling in the Parque Nacional Bahia de Loreto; and discovering the unique relationships among the plants and animals in the Sierra La Giganta.
 Students should be reasonably fit and prepared to hike several miles over the course of the tour on easy to moderately difficult trails.
 A fee is required to cover transportation, food and camping.
 A valid passport is required.
 Note: This is an extended course, and final grades will be awarded during the following term.
-3 lecture, 3 lab hrs/wk.
-W3 lecture, 3 lab hrs/wk.
-W (Not taught every year.)
+33 lecture hrs. online, 33 lecture/lab hrs on the tour.
+(May not be taught every year.)